Adult Day Program

 - ACES is a community-based service club for adults with a disability.
 Members plan and experience community service projects, fundraising, and educational presentations while developing importing skills in the process.If you need more information on ACES Club, contact Ashlee O’Hern at 815-407-1819 ext.
 200 or firstname.lastname@example.org.

 - Northern Will County Special Recreation Association attends and offers multiple dances each season with other cooperating agencies in the south suburbs.
 The Hawaiian Luau Dance is offered by Northern Will County Special Recreation Association in July and the Turkey Trot Dance is offered in November.
 Dances are a great way to meet new friends from neighboring Special Recreation Associations and catch up with old friends.If you would like to learn more about our cooperative dances, contact Ashlee O’Hern at 815-407-1819 ext.
 200 or email@example.com.

 - Bring the whole family out to family events offered each season.
-Past events have included Family Bingo Night, Family Bowling Night, Family Pool Party and Family Picnic & Bean Bags.
-Contact Megan Siebert for general social programs and family programs at 815-407-1819 ext.
-202 or email@example.com.
+Past events have included Family Bingo Night, Family Bowling Night and Family Picnic & Bean Bags.
+Contact Megan Siebert for family programs at 815-407-1819 ext.
+202 or firstname.lastname@example.org.

 To find out more about our Special Olympics programming, contact Hannah Morris at 815-407-1819 ext.
 205 or email@example.com.
 Listed below are what Special Olympics sports are offered each season.